Background pattern

 • if you are allergic to sodium fusidate/fusidic acid or any of the other ingredients of this medicine (listed in section 6).

-• if you are taking statins (cholesterol-lowering medicines).
+• if you are taking statins (medicines to lower cholesterol).

 Warnings and precautions

--if you are being treated with statins, as you will need to stop treatment and not restart statins until seven days after completing treatment with Fucidine tablets.
+• if you are being treated with statins, as you will need to stop treatment and not take statins again until 7 days after finishing treatment with Fucidine tablets.

-Inform your doctor if you feel weakness, pain, or muscle tenderness.
+Tell your doctor if you feel weakness, pain, or muscle sensitivity.

--if you have any liver or bile duct disorders, as it may be necessary to perform some monitoring.
+• if you have any liver or bile duct disorders, as some controls may be necessary.

--if you are being treated with medicines used to treat acquired immunodeficiency syndrome (AIDS).
+• if you are being treated with medicines used to treat acquired immunodeficiency syndrome or AIDS.
 Inform your doctor before starting treatment with Fucidine tablets.

--if the medicine is to be administered to a newborn, as it may cause a yellow discoloration of the skin (kernicterus).
+• if the medicine is to be given to a newborn, as it may cause a yellowish coloration of the skin (kernicterus).

-Contact your doctor immediately if you experience symptoms of skin reactions, which usually appear in the first weeks after the first dose of Fucidine.
-These symptoms include skin rash or redness, including generalized rash with blisters and skin peeling, especially around the mouth, nose, eyes, and genitals, fever, eye itching, and discomfort when swallowing.
+Contact your doctor immediately if you experience symptoms of skin reactions, which usually appear in the first few weeks after the first intake of Fucidine.
+These symptoms include rash or redness of the skin, including generalized rash with blisters and skin peeling, especially around the mouth, nose, eyes, and genitals, fever, eye itching, and discomfort when swallowing.

 Taking Fucidine tablets with other medicines

-Fucidine tablets should not be taken concurrently with medicines used to lower blood cholesterol levels, such as statins, as it may cause rhabdomyolysis (muscle tissue destruction) that can be fatal.
-If you are being treated with statins, treatment should be discontinued and not restarted until seven days after completing treatment with Fucidine tablets.
+Fucidine tablets should not be taken with medicines used to lower blood cholesterol levels, such as statins, as it may cause rhabdomyolysis (muscle tissue destruction) which can be fatal.
+If you are being treated with statins, you will need to stop treatment and not take statins again until 7 days after finishing treatment with Fucidine tablets.

-Inform your doctor if you feelweakness, pain, or muscle tenderness.
+Tell your doctor if you feel weakness, pain, or muscle sensitivity.

-Fucidinetablets may modify the effect of some oral anticoagulants (such as Sintrom or anticoagulants with similar actions) when taken at the same time.
-Therefore, during treatment with Fucidine tablets, as well as after treatment has been completed, your doctor may adjust the dose of the anticoagulant.
+Fucidine tablets may alter the effect of some oral anticoagulants (such as Sintrom or anticoagulants with similar actions) when taken at the same time.
+Therefore, during treatment with Fucidine tablets, as well as after treatment, your doctor may adjust the dose of the anticoagulant.

-It may also interact with medicines used to treat acquired immunodeficiency syndrome (AIDS) (such as ritonavir or saquinavir), resulting in liver damage (hepatotoxicity), due to increased levels of both medicines in the blood.
-It is recommended not to administer these medicines and Fucidine tablets concurrently.
+It may also interact with medicines used to treat acquired immunodeficiency syndrome or AIDS (such as ritonavir or saquinavir), leading to liver damage (hepatotoxicity) due to increased blood levels of both medicines.
+It is recommended not to take these medicines with Fucidine tablets.

 Taking Fucidine tablets with food and drinks